noc-lab/Predictive-models-of-miscarriage/README.md

 # Predictive-models-of-miscarriage

-Models developed in the paper,  "Predictive models of miscarriage based on data from a preconception cohort study" are provided in this repository.
+Our models developed in the paper, "Predictive models of miscarriage based on data from a preconception cohort study" are provided in this repository.

 ## Citation